gabrielefalace/expressTM/README.md

 1. Start by giving untrusted external entities 0 e.g. users
 2. Every element directly contacted by a 0 will have 1
-3. navigate the diagram and give a criticality score, answering the question: “how harmful is if this component gets compromised?”
+3. navigate the diagram and give a criticality score, answering the question: _“how harmful is if this component gets compromised?”_
+4. treat trusted “external” entities (e.g. systems in other teams in the company), like internal i.e. don't give 0

 ## Applying STRIDE rules, with a flow based algorithm